JohnPangalos/hooks-presentation/README.md

 ## Example 3

 - Basically the idea of this example is to replicate the functionality of react and how it will re-render a component on state update.
 - This works because we are not getting the state (or refereshing the closure) on every render.
 - The state (in this case singleton) is then saved in our version react.

+## Example 4

+- This adds the use effect hook in the same way, by using a closure.
+- It's pretty simple, it goes through all the dependencies and sees if any of them have updated.
+It compares the dependencies to ones that the hook has saved in it's closure.